 Amy returned to graduate school after working in foster care in New York City.
-After receiving her Master’s in social work, she provided individual and group counseling to adolescents and young adults, who were struggling with depression, anxiety, relationship issues, eating disorders and life transitions.
+After receiving her Master’s in social work, she provided individual and group counseling to adolescents and adults, who were struggling with depression, anxiety, relationship issues, eating disorders and life transitions.

 Amy enjoys reading and writing, going on walks, and stretching while watching YouTube music videos.
 She lives with her husband and their two Generation Z children.